W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 7 - File IO and Functions.md

 * **votes**: an array of integers of size 3.
 Initialize all elements to 0.
 * **options**: an array of things the user can vote for.
 Initialize with 3 options.

+These two arrays are related - one is the labels for what you can vote for, and the other is the count of votes each option has received.
+In the future, we can group these together in one data-type, but for now, we're just keeping track of two separate arrays for this data.

 Create a while loop that will keep running until the user decides to quit.
 If the user doesn't quit, it allows them to vote for one of the 3 options.